KWR-Water/pysimdeum/docs/discharge/enduse_specifics.md

 ## Shower

-The `Shower` has the same simple discharge as seen in the `BathroomTap`.
+The `Shower` has the same simple discharge pattern as seen in the `BathroomTap`.
 Water begins discharging immediately when a consumption event begins, with the exception of when the Offset simultaneous discharge method is applied.

 ## Wc